j256/simplelogging/README.md

 // usually a logger will be per-class, getLogger() also can take a String label private static final Logger logger = LoggerFactory.getLogger(MyClass.class);
 ...
-// log a trace statement with arguments, the toString() on the args won't be called unless trace messages enabled logger.trace("some trace information: {} and {}", arg1, arg2);
+// log trace messagge with arguments. toString() on the args only called if trace messages enabled logger.trace("some trace information: {} and {}", arg1, arg2);
 ...
 // exception messages coment _before_ the message format to not confuse the arguments